The School is proud of the success of our alumni in many fields. You can read some of their stories here.

 Elizabeth Smith (2004) worked in Austrac before moving to the Australian Federal Police.

 Anthony Armstrong (2007, BSc/BComm) works at Macquarie Bank on the debt markets trading floor.

 Si Chun Choi (2006, BSc/BEd with major in mathematics) is teaching in a public high school.

 Xiang Goh (2006) worked for a year with David Wilson from the UNSW Medicine department doing mathematical modelling of HIV.
 He is now in Adelaide doing postgrad medicine at Flinders University.

 Ben Waterhouse (PhD, 2007) stayed on at UNSW as a MASCOS postdoctoral fellow, working on their Macquarie Bank project.
-He is now Director at Model Solutions and works mostly on the analysis of pharmaceutical marketing data.
+He is Founder and Director of Model Solutions and works mostly on the analysis of pharmaceutical marketing data.